chiedolabs/flashpoint/README.md

 ## <div id="b">Getting started</div>

-Create a directory in your root folder named .flashpoint
+Create a directory in your root folder named `.flashpoint` along with a `projects` sub-directory.

 ```
-mkdir ~/.flashpoint
+mkdir -p ~/.flashpoint/projects
 ```

 Create a project

-- You can create a project by creating an ~/.flashpoint/<PROJECTNAME>.json file (eg. ~/.flashpoint/example.json)
+- You can create a project by creating an ~/.flashpoint/projects/<PROJECTNAME>.json file (eg. ~/.flashpoint/projects/example.json)
 - Use the content in [the example config](./example-config.json) as a starting point.

 ## <div id="c">Using the tool</div>